ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 [fire_tv_remote]: https://lh3.googleusercontent.com/qnSdv7NM5et0vDhMQsRp7oMniqcjYxGKN9QJY0_gRWT6NXFrdWBf94JKNvP77abBZoykaSQOJBtXUnGW-Z1yF-MWn3q3t2Nt_TUVVV7a2HsPFjRc_DIuLh8tPiQNsEZSWDsb0z6Ys3k=-no

-## Generic HID devices
+## Generic HID controllers

 ![Generic][generic_gamepad]

-In general, any Bluetooth Classic (not BLE) device that supports HID is supported, or should be easy to support it.
+In general, any Bluetooth Classic (not BLE) controller that supports HID is supported, or should be easy to support it.

-There many *generic* Bluetooth devices that sometimes are offered as gifts in conferences.
-Usually these *generic* Bluetooth devices have different connection modes.
+There many *generic* Bluetooth controllers that sometimes are offered as gifts in conferences.
+Usually these *generic* Bluetooth controllers have different connection modes.
 Use the HID one.

 - Select Button + X + Right trigger to enter into Gamepad mode
 - Select Button + X + Left trigger to enter in iCade mode.